dmlc/xgboost/doc/jvm/xgboost4j-intro.md

 XGBoost **does its best in one thing -- tree boosting** and is **being designed to work with other systems**.
 We strongly believe that machine learning solution should not be restricted to certain language or certain platform.

-Specifically, users will be able to use distributed XGBoost in both Flink and Spark, and possibly more frameworks in Future.
+Specifically, users will be able to use distributed XGBoost in both Spark and Flink, and possibly more frameworks in Future.
 We have made the API in a portable way so it **can be easily ported to other Dataflow frameworks provided by the Cloud**.
 XGBoost4J shares its core with other XGBoost libraries, which means data scientists can use R/python read and visualize the model trained distributedly.